 CFUW Guelph was established in 1945.
 One of our founding principles was the promotion of educational opportunities for women.
-From modest beginnings, our scholarship and bursary donations to local community and educational institutions now total $8500 annually.
-Since its beginnings in 1964, the University of Guelph (UofG) has been one of our most important partners in delivering scholarship funds to deserving students.
+From modest beginnings, our scholarship and bursary donations to local institutions now totals $7000-$8000 annually.

 Early years of CFUW Guelph Scholarship Program

 From 1946 – 1964, CFUW Guelph supported High School Leaving Scholarships for female students entering university after graduating from Guelph high schools.
-It is not known how many students went on to the Macdonald Institute in Guelph, but it is likely that many did.
+It is not known how many students went on to the Macdonald Institute, now part of the University of Guelph, but it is likely that many did.

 - 1946: First scholarship, $25.00 awarded to GCVI graduate